Khaoula-ben/DevilcLaN-BookStore/README.md

             [ ] create dashboard to add books
         [ ] create landing page.

+## how to make this working
+    `enter server folder and do npm i or yarn and then npm run start:dev => hit url 127.0.0.1:4000` `enter client folder and do npm i or yarn and then npm start => hit url 127.0.0.1:3000`

 ## Ps
 * every function need to be commented respecting jsdoc

  * we add other stuff later like : searching - swagger ui  - ci config

  * follow the gitflow / github work flow .